rohanjos486/ttsky-verilog-loopers/docs/info.md

 To ensure hardware stability, all internal math is computed using 12-bit signed arithmetic.
 Before reaching `uo_out`, the final sum is checked.
 If it exceeds `255`, it clamps to `255`.
 If it drops below `0`, it clamps to `0`.
 This prevents catastrophic integer wrap-around (e.g., a value of 256 turning into 0) when processing real-world audio or sensor signals.

-The design is fully pipelined and processes one input sample per clock cycle after configuration.
+The core operates in a streaming fashion, producing one output sample per clock cycle after an initial pipeline fill latency.

 ## How to test